josh-rimes/cyan/README.md

 ## Bundled Snippets

-Cyan ships with four bundled snippets, versioned with the CLI itself.
+Cyan ships with five bundled snippets, versioned with the CLI itself.
 A local snippet in `cyan-snippets/` with the same namespace/name overrides the bundled one (see Local Snippet Overrides).

 ### `aws-login` (namespace `aws`, name `login`)

 Configures the AWS CLI using static credentials from `$AWS_ACCESS_KEY_ID` / `$AWS_SECRET_ACCESS_KEY`, and verifies the login with `sts get-caller-identity`.

-> ⚠️ No OIDC support yet.
-This snippet uses static, long-lived AWS credentials rather than OIDC role assumption.
-OIDC would require job-level id_tokens configuration beyond the scope of a script-level annotation, and is planned for a post-v1 release.
-If your security posture requires OIDC, don't use this snippet as-is yet.
+> ⚠️ This snippet uses static, long-lived AWS credentials.
+For OIDC role assumption (short-lived credentials, no long-lived secrets stored), use `aws-login-oidc` instead.

 | **Parameter** | **Required** | **Default** |
 | ------------- | ------------ | ----------- |